GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ### Step 1: Add information about the extension {: #step-1 }

-The manifest JSON file is the only required extension file.
+The manifest JSON file is the only required file.
 It holds important information about the extension.
 Create a `manifest.json` file in the _root_ of the project and add the following code:

 ```json